Connect with us

 However, before you commit to this arrangement, you should consider both the benefits and risks of this type of investment.

-What is benefit of buying off plan property?
+Benefits of buying off the plan

 1.)
 Lock in a price – The main benefit of purchasing off the plan is that you get the opportunity to buy a home at a discount.
 Even if the property values go up during construction you will still pay the discounted amount for the property.

 2.)
 Low initial capital outlay – In most cases, the developer requires you to make a 10 per cent deposit to secure the property.
 The full payment is made when the property has been built.
-This enables you to secure a high value asset for a low initial capital outlay.
+This enables you to secure a high-value asset for a low initial capital outlay.

 3.)
-Property appreciation – Depending on the prevailing market trends, the home bought off the plan may increase in value when you make entire payment two or three years later.
+Property appreciation – Depending on the prevailing market trends, the home bought off the plan may increase in value when you make the entire payment two or three years later.

-What are the risks of buying off the plan?
+Risks of buying off the plan

 1.)
 Unfulfilled expectations – There is a risk that the quality and standards of fixtures of the home will be different from those you had seen in a display house at the time of the sale.